YourTechBud/ytb-practical-guide/google-cloud-functions-introduction/README.md

-# Google Cloud Run Introduction
+# Google Cloud Functions Introduction

 > Here's a link to the YouTube video explaining this setup in greater detail: